Sudipta-Sen/Coding/CheatSheets/JavaCheatSheet.md

 | `min(Collection<T> c)` | Returns the smallest element |`Collections.min(list)`	| Smallest element |
 | `max(Collection<T> c)` |	Returns the largest element |	Collections.max(list)	| Largest element |
 | `frequency(Collection<T> c, Object o)` |	Returns the frequency of o |	Collections.frequency(list, 1) |	Count of 1 |

+binarySearch returns --
+- rightmost index of the element if found
+- -(insertion_point + 1), where the insertion_point is where the element could be inserted if not found

 ```Java
 List<Integer> list = Arrays.asList(3, 1, 2);